Azure/azure-iot-device-ecosystem/AICS/how-to-use-aics-edge.md

 This document describes IoT Edge Certification process through AICS.

-You can submit your device on <https://catalog.azureiotsolutions.com/> devices.
+You can submit your device on <https://catalog.azureiotsolutions.com/devices>.
 Make sure to check the **Edge Certified** checkbox to enable Edge testing.
 Once the device details are submitted you will be directed to AICS.

 AICS Edge Certification consists of the following steps: